 World Forestry Center

-The World Forestry Center, located in Portland’s Washington Park, is a private, non-profit forestry education organization.
-Through classes, tours, museum exhibits and demonstrations, it illustrates and interprets benefits of the forest environment and promotes appreciation and understanding of forests and forest resources worldwide.
-The Center’s Discovery Museum re-opened in 2005 with over 100 new exhibits.
-The museum won the 2006 POVA (Portland Oregon Visitors Association) president’s award for valued contributions to the visitor industry.
+Established in 1964, the World Forestry Center, located in Portland’s Washington Park, is a private, non-profit forestry education organization.
+Through classes, tours, the Discovery Museum exhibits and demonstration forests, the center illustrates and interprets benefits of the forest environment and promotes appreciation and understanding of forests and forest resources worldwide.

 Address: 4033 SW Canyon Rd., Portland 97221